dolbeysystems/fusion-cac-web-docs/content/general-user-guide/account-screen/_index.md

 ### Sort Documents

-Sorting documents within the Documents tree is done by right-clicking on a document within the pane and selecting Sort, then Default, A-Z, Z-A, Date Ascending, or Date Descending.
+Sorting documents within the Documents tree is done by right-clicking on a document within the tree and selecting Sort, then Default, A-Z, Z-A, Date Ascending, or Date Descending.

 ![Document Sort Menu](DocumentSort.png)